paradigmadigital/Promptmeteo/README.md

 ### ✨ Save a trained task

-One the model is trained it can be saved locally
+Once the model is trained it can be saved locally...

 ```python
 clf.save_model("hello_world.meteo")